DataMa-Solutions/docs/general/admin/input/metric_relation.md

 Now, I can easily split Revenue that way: <span style="color:red"> Revenue = Volume * Revenue / Volume </span>.
 That makes a lot of sense, because then I have two underlying performance indicators (PI) that actually helps me split the different effect behind what I observe on my main KPI <span style="color:red"> Revenue </span>.
 First underlying PI is <span style="color:red"> Volume </span> (the number of products I sell), and the other is <span style="color:red"> Revenue/ Volume </span>, which is basically my unit price.

 Why do I want to split those?
 Well basically because it’s not the same team in charge of volumes and the one in charge of pricing.
-So, in order to be able to identify where I need to improve, I need to split those two effects
+So, in order to be able to identify where I need to improve, I need to split those two effects.

 ## Generalizing

-We call each underlying PI a « Step », because it will be steps of the waterfall you’re building.
+We call each underlying PI a **« Step »**, because it will be steps of the waterfall you’re building.
 Number of steps can be theoretically unlimited, but for obvious visual and business reasons, you probably want to limit to no more than 10 steps.

 One « Step » is a ratio between two metrics of your source.
 You have a numerator and a denominator.
 When no denominator exists (e.g. <span style="color:red"> Volume </span>) we just say that Denominator is 1.

 Steps gets multiplied together in order to get your KPIs.
-So, if your file has 5 metrics (call it <span style="color:red"> Metric1, Metric2, ..., Metric5 </span>) and your main KPI is Metric5 Metric Relation would typically look like this:
+So, if your file has 5 metrics (call it <span style="color:red"> Metric1, Metric2, ..., Metric5 </span>) and your main KPI is Metric5, Metric Relation would typically look like this:

  <center> <span style="color:red"> Metric5 = Metric1 * Metric2/Metric1 * Metric3/Metric2 * Metric4/Metric3 * Metric5/Metric4 </span> </center>